atlopes/xml/README.md

 **[XMLSerializer](xml-serializer.md "XMLSerializer")**
 Reads an XML document to create a corresponding VFP object, or writes a serialized VFP object back to XML, or an original VFP object to XML.

-The reader concept was based on the original work by Marco Plaza, and on his great nfXMLread() function.
+The reader concept was based on the original work by Marco Plaza, and on his great [nfXMLread()](https://github.com/VFPX/nfXML "nfXMLread()") function.

 Status: complete.